 HETS Chairman’s Message

-It is my sincere hope that you share the link to our Journal with your colleagues.
-Should you have an innovative technique or would like to share your knowledge and experience in technologies impacting higher education, please consider submitting an article for Volume VI, fall edition on or before September 18, 2015.
+I hope you will share the link to this Journal with your colleagues.
+And if you have an innovative technique or would like to share your knowledge and experience in any of these areas impacting higher education, please consider submitting an article for the Volume VIII, fall edition on or before September 22, 2017.
 Click here to download the guidelines to submit your article.
 Your submission should be an original work either in English or Spanish.
 Just send it to the HETS office via e-mail to: email@example.com.
-Through publications such as the HETS Online Journal, included in EBSCO Publishing’s databases, which provides the content to bring the latest and best information to researchers, we can focus a wide spotlight on the good work that is being done by our colleagues.
+Through publications such as the HETS Online Journal, which is included in EBSCO Publishing’s databases, we can share the latest and best information with others in higher education and focus a wide spotlight on the exciting work being done by our colleagues.

-Our sincere gratitude to new editor in Chief, Pamela Vargas, and members of the Editorial Board: Dr. Marzie Jafari, Dr. Naydeen González De Jesús, Prof. Ana Milena Lucumi, Dr. Ernest Gil Clary, Mr. Sunil Gupta, Dr. Manuel Correa, Dr. Carlos Morales, Mr. Carlos Guevara, Dr. Juan “Tito” Meléndez, and Pura Centeno for accepting the challenge of reviewing and selecting the articles among the many exciting submissions received.
+Our sincere gratitude to editor in Chief, Pamela Vargas, and members of the Editorial Board: Dr. Naydeen González De Jesús, Prof. Ana Milena Lucumi, Mr. Sunil Gupta, Dr. Manuel Correa, Dr. Carlos Morales, Mr. Carlos Guevara, Dr. Juan “Tito” Meléndez, and Prof. Pura Centeno for accepting the challenge of reviewing and selecting the articles among the many impressive submissions received.
 We would like to recognize the hard work, commitment and dedication of all.

-I hope you find our Spring Issue both informative and interesting.
+I hope you find our Fall Issue both informative and interesting.

 Call for Papers

 The purpose of the HETS (Hispanic Educational Technology Services) Online Journal is to disseminate the research, findings, use and best practices in online education among those interested in this topic worldwide.
-The journal’s goals is to publish original, peer-reviewed and high quality scientific papers, research review, evidence-based articles, as well as other products of research in the field of technology in education.
-Click here to download the guidelines to submit articles.
-With the article, you must submit the following document: HOJ Publishing Agreement to the HETS office.
-Submission deadline for Volume VI, Fall Edition is September 18, 2015.
+The journal’s goals is to publish original, peer-reviewed and high quality scientific papers, research review, evidence-based articles, as well as other products of research in the fields of integration of technology, retention, assessment, and access and in education to achieve student success.
+Click here to download the guidelines to prepare articles.
+With the article, authors must submit to the HETS office the following document: HOJ Publishing Agreement (revised on June 2016).
+Submission deadline for Volume VIII, Fall Edition is September 22, 2017.

 “Take education to a higher level.
 Let’s share our knowledge with the world”